yoursunny/NDNts/pkg/keychain-cli/README.md

 * `--challenge nop` enables "nop" challenge.
 * `--challenge pin` enables "pin" challenge.
 * `--challenge email` enables "email" challenge.
+* `--challenge dns` enables "dns" challenge.
 * `--email` specifies email address to use in the email challenge.
 * `--challenge possession` enables "possession" challenge.
 * `--possession-cert` specifies existing certificate name to fulfill possession challenge.
   If `--key` is a certificate name, this may be omitted if using the same certificate.
   The specified certificate and its corresponding private key must exist in the keychain.
+* `--dns-domain` specifies domain name to use in the DNS challenge.
 * You may specify multiple challenges, and the first one allowed by the server will be used.

 ### NDNCERT examples